 What makes Santorini so instagramable is nothing but its unique and harmonious landscape.
 The blend of simple architecture, rocky cliffs, and Aegean blue attract the most romantic visitors who dream of immersing into the majestic view of the Aegean from a whitewashed house dug into the volcanic rock.
 Nestled into the cliff, Santorini cave houses offer a breathtaking experience.

 Their uniqueness and aura of mysticism that surrounds them are what makes them today an unparalleled luxury destination.
-However, the Santorini cave house's history is not that glamorous.
+However, the Santorini cave house’s history is not that glamorous.
 These luxury properties were once home to the impoverished.
 Minimalistic, imposing, and distinctive at the same time, they create the perfect setting.
-Before you go on one of our Santorini private tours, come explore with us the fascinating story behind the surreal architecture of the most important symbols of modern-day Santorini.
+Before you go on one of our Santorini day tour, come explore with us the fascinating story behind the surreal architecture of the most important symbols of modern-day Santorini.

 Santorini Cave Houses or yposkafa, which translates to “dug into a rock”, are underground buildings once used as homes, churches, canaves, and warehouses.
 They are famous both for their cubic form and their white color which reflects the light.
 The architecture of yposkafa in Oia follows the natural lines of the caldera, offering us the magic landscape, but it is not the only place you will see them in Santorini.
 The yposcafa can be found anywhere on the island as their design is related to the island’s landscape and history.